Who do we serve?

 I’m new and need food.
 What do I need to know?

-Food Distribution starts at 6pm and runs until 7pm.
+Food Distribution starts at 6pm and runs until 7pm, patrons must arrive and be signed in by 6:30PM to get food that evening.
 We are open almost every Friday* year-round.
 Patrons are on a 3 week rotation cycle which means they can come back every 3 weeks to get food.
 Patrons must be present to get food.
 Our one stipulation is that new patrons must provide ID with current proof of address.
 We need this to ensure that only one guest per household receives food per 3-week-cycle.

-Please bring your ID with your current address.
+Please bring an ID with your current address.

 If you do not have an ID with your current address on it, Please bring your ID plus a qualifying proof of current address.
 Such as a DMV change of address card, a lease, a piece of mail from a utility or a social services department in which it shows your name and current address on it.